im4aLL/roolith-framework/README.md

 > If you want to use this or need any help, you may reach to `me@habibhadi.com`
-> This framework has been developed for educational purpose!
+> Free to use for any purpose.

 ### Generator
 ```